 Readability.
 Please be as neat as possible so we can dechiper your answers.

 Memorization of data definitions or programs from class.
-I care about how you approach problems.
+We care about how you approach problems.
 The exam will be self-contained with regards to data definitions and problem statements (though it could refer to a problem from class/lab/homework for intuition or context -- for this, you'd need to recall the spirit of the problem, but not specific implementation details).

-Parenthesis counting.
+Parentheses counting.
 If your code is nicely indented, we will not count parens to the last letter when we grade your exams.
 Indent your code cleanly, and we can overlook a missing paren here and there because the indentation can make it obvious that you knew what you were doing.
 We will watch for parens that show you know the number of arguments to built-in functions like map and filter (but would assume you just miscounted if you missed one of a few parens before the closing bracket of a cond clause, for example).

 Cleverness or optimizations.
 If you write a solution that follows the templates and is logically sound, that's sufficient.
 No extra points for efficiency or optimization on the exam.